robingould/puzzle-generator/README.md

 put the amount of puzzles pieces you want on line 193 (let pieces = {number of pieces you want}f64)

 Basically just divides up the piece count into the middlemost factors, and subdivides the dimensions of the puzzle by the factors.
-Uses those subdivisions to make b spline curves based on start and endpoints with slight variations.
+Uses those subdivisions to make b spline curves based on start and endpoints with slight random variations.

 this is the first rust thing I've ever done besides hello world so please be nice